squid-cache/squid-cache.github.io/SquidFaq/InnerWorkings.rst

 ''So why bind in that way?
 If you know you are interception proxying, then why not bind the local endpoint to the host's (intranet) IP address?
 Why make the masses suffer needlessly?''

 Because thats just how ident works.
 Please read  [[ftp://ftp.isi.edu/in-notes/rfc931.txt|RFC 931]], in particular the RESTRICTIONS section.

-== dnsSubmit: queue overload, rejecting blah ==
-This means that you are using external ''dnsserver'' processes for lookups, and all processes are busy, and Squid's pending queue is full.
-Each ''dnsserver'' program can only handle one request at a time.
-When all ''dnsserver'' processes are busy, Squid queues up requests, but only to a certain point.

-To alleviate this condition, you need to either (1) increase the number of ''dnsserver'' processes by changing the value for ''dns_children'' in your config file, or (2) switch to using Squid's internal DNS client code.

-Note that in some versions, Squid limits ''dns_children'' to 32.
-To increase it beyond that value, you would have to edit the source code.

-As we have mentioned previously in this page, you should NOT be running with external DNS processes.

 == What are FTP passive connections? == by Colin Campbell